The study of environmental systems, including their physical, biological, and chemical properties.

 Explore earth processes as they relate to human activities to better understand the impacts of human (and natural) influences on environmental sustainability, biodiversity, and hydrology/hydrogeology.

-Environmental science applies geologic knowledge to address and solve problems related to the more than seven billion humans occupying the Earth.
+Environmental sciences applies geologic knowledge to address and solve problems related to the more than seven billion humans occupying the Earth.
 Topics you'll learn include climate change, groundwater flow and contamination, environmental impacts of pollution, responsible extraction of earth resources, waste disposal, and human engineering of earth processes.
 Enjoy examining the interactions between and within the Earth's four spheres that include both living and non-living components.

 Train with cutting-edge professors and the latest technologies, at Canada's most innovative university, to directly address challenges facing humanity today and future generations.